FAQs

 Once you have your log in details and informed the Framework Team of your project, you may use the Framework straight away.
 Please ensure you update the website to include your project in the members area on the website.

-The Framework was awarded via an EU Compliant OJEU process in line with the Public Contract Regulations 2015.
+The Framework was awarded via a Compliant process in line with the Public Contract Regulations 2015.
 The Framework Team can provide documentation in order to support your request for funding.

 There is a user guide available to access on the website.
 Further guidance is available once you have logged into your account.